The Powder Highway – Part 1 & 2: Written by Courtney Bowen at TravelCuts

 How to get there

 Anyone keen to drive the whole Powder Highway, or any part of it, could consider starting from Calgary in Alberta, Spokane in Washington USA or Kelowna in British Columbia.
-Hiring a car and driving is popular if you are comfortable in snow conditions, alternatively you might consider tour options, or shuttle services from airports and towns to the resorts.
+Renting a car and driving is popular if you are comfortable in snow conditions, alternatively you might consider tour options, or shuttle services from airports and towns to the resorts.

 What’s so great about The Powder Highway?